Broadcast Signal Intrusion: Plot

 James is a video archivist working for a local television station, and still grieving the mysterious disappearance of his wife named Hannah three years earlier, James buries himself in work, spending his nights digitizing old broadcast tapes.
 One evening, while reviewing footage, he discovers a strange and disturbing broadcast signal intrusion, a pirate video interrupting regular programming.
 The clip shows a person wearing a distorted white rubber mask and speaking in a garbled, unintelligible voice.
 The strange visuals creep James out, stirring something deep and uncomfortable inside him.

 Curious and increasingly obsessed, James begins researching the origin of the intrusion.
-He discovers that similar broadcast signal intrusions occurred in the late 1987 and early 1990s, all unsolved.
+He discovers that similar broadcast signal intrusions occurred in late 1987 and the early 1990s, all unsolved.
 Even more disturbing, these incidents seem to coincide with the disappearances of several women, one of whom bears a strong resemblance to Hannah.
 This connection deepens James's fixation, and what begins as a curiosity quickly turns into a personal mission.

 His investigation leads him to a range of eccentric and secretive figures, and he contacts a former FCC investigator named Dr. Stuart Lithgow.
 As James pieces together clues, he starts to believe that the videos were created by someone attempting to send a message or expose a sinister truth possibly about a group known as the "Nite Pirates" who were rumored to be behind some of the original intrusions.
 Stuart dismisses James's investigation, saying the case had already been abandoned and was too difficult to solve.
 In the night, he meets Alice, a mysterious young woman with her own troubled past, who becomes a temporary companion in his search for answers.
 Together, they follow a trail of clues hidden within the footage, including Morse code, odd audio signals, and phone numbers embedded in the video.